Murray, Keith 1892 - 1981

 Having seen his designs for Stevens & Williams, Josiah Wedgwood & Sons approached Murray with a request for him to design some ‘modern’ shapes for their company.
 His response was the '3765' vase.
 Introduced in 1933, the vase is recognised as a modern classic and remained in production until the 1960s.
 In addition to further work for Wedgwood, Murray also designed silverware for Mappin & Webb in the 1930s.

-From the late 1940s Murray concentrated on his architectural work with Murray Ward & Partners which in 1955 became Ramsay, Murray, White & Ward. designed numerous industrial and office buildings, including the Hong Kong air terminal and the British European Airways engineering base in London airport.
+From the late 1940s Murray concentrated on his architectural work.
+By 1950 he and White had formed a partnership with Stanley Churchill Ramsey (1882-1968) which operated as Ramsey, Murray & White [Ward's name did not appear in the title of the practice].
+The firm had an office at 32 Wigmore Street, London.
+In 1955 Ward became a partner in the practice which was renamed Ramsey, Murray, White & Ward.
+The firm designed numerous industrial and office buildings, including the Hong Kong air terminal and the British European Airways engineering base in London airport.
 Murray died on 20 May 1981.

 Examples of Murray's work are in the permanent collections of the Victoria & Albert Museum in London; the Wedgwood Museum in Barlaston, Stoke-on-Trent, England; Corning Museum of Glass in Corning, New York; Museum of New Zealand/Te Papa Tongarewa in Wellington, New Zealand.